gr-/birdie/README.md

 Install procedure is deadly easy.
 You have to decide for development or (limited) production instance and follow the directions below.

+The most tricky part is to know the way to the cofffee machine while dependencies are auto-magically installing!

 #### Development mode

 Install dependencies in the site-package directory of the sandbox, and basically deploy the package of the app itself in a way that it can still be edited directly from its source checkout:

     > python setup.py develop

+Take care however of the `cryptacular` library that is a python wrapper to a C library for data encryption.
+If C development tools are not avalaible on your box, then, you must comment (with ``#'' symbol) the requirement line in the `setup.py` and reload the above command.

 Then you have to initialize the database (sqlite backend) creating the required schema for the app model:

 	> initialize_birdie_db development.ini

+Of course, if you have previously broken the `cryptacular` dependency, then you must slightly update the source code to remove calls to this library.
+Basically, it serves the purpose of encrypting passwords into the database.
+Thus, you have to follow the instructions from the Traceback of the Error to fix this issue: it consists in updating test for authentication in `security.py` and password encryption to the database in `models.py`.

 Ultimately, the *waitress* web server is invoked with all the settings in the *wsgi* server configuration section of the `development.ini` file, to serve the web pages of the **Birdie** app: